cxvisa/PortScanner/README.md

   * Making using of PTHREADs for concurrency and minimize packet loss

-Please note that working with the following areas among others were covered in this code base as they are available in Framework/Utils directory under Wave Repository:
+Please note that working with the following areas among others were covered in this code base as they are available in Framework/Utils directory under Wave Repository located [here](https://github.com/cxvisa/Wave/tree/master/C%2B%2B/source/Framework/Utils/PortScanner):

   * Working with IPV6 Adresses
   * Working with Asynchrnous sockets